damianhakert/damianhakert.github.io/source/handbook/ux/index.html.md

 11. For any new pain points which are uncovered during the research phase, create a new issue per pain point which describes the problem and link it to the meta issue.
 12. Tag any new issues with the ‘UX’ label.

+## UX on Social Media

+It is encouraged to share UX designs and insight on social media platforms such as Twitter and Dribbble.

+### Twitter

+You can contribute design-related posts to our `@gitlab` Twitter handle by adding your tweet to our [UX Design Twitter spreadsheet](https://docs.google.com/spreadsheets/d/1GDAUNujD1-eRYxAj4FIYbCyy8ltCwwIWqVTd9-gf4wA/edit).

+1. Add a new row with your tweet message, a relevant link, and an optional photo.
+1. Ensure that your tweet is no more than 140 characters.
+If you are including a link, ensure you have enough characters and consider using a [link shortening service](https://bitly.com/).
+1. The UX Lead will check the spreadsheet at the beginning of each week and schedule any tweets on Tweetdeck.
+1. Once a tweet is scheduled, the tweet will be moved to the "Scheduled" tab of the spreadsheet.

+### Dribbble

+GitLab has a [team dribbble account](https://dribbble.com/GitLab) where you can add work in progress, coming soon, and recently released works.

+* If a dribbble post has a corresponding open issue, link to the issue so designers can contribute on GitLab.
+* Share the dribbble post on twitter, along with a link to the corresponding open issue if applicable.
+* If you are not a member of the GitLab dribbble team and would like to be, contact the UX Lead to grant you membership.

 *Also see the [basics of GitLab development in the developer onboarding](https://about.gitlab.com/handbook/developer-onboarding/#basics-of-gitlab-development).*